 - In re Gerald C. Marshall, No. 2-07-314-CV, 2007 WL 2963832

 - Wyckoff v.
 George C. Fuller Contracting Co. and Jayne Brown West, No. 05-10-00852-CV, 2011 WL 6369778, __ S.W.3d ___

-Brantley has enjoyed coaching youth sports (son’s baseball team 7 years and daughter’s softball team), has served on the Board of Wylie Baseball and Softball Association and Collin County Boys & Girls Club.
-Brantley is also President of the Board of Directors of the Craig Ranch Professional Plaza Condominium Association, Inc. and a Board Member of the Collin County Bench Bar Foundation.
+Brantley enjoyed coaching youth sports (son’s baseball team 7 years and daughter’s softball team), served on the Board of Wylie Baseball and Softball Association and Collin County Boys & Girls Club, and coached Wylie High School’s Mock Trial Program.
+Brantley is currently the President of the Board of Directors of the Craig Ranch Professional Plaza Condominium Association, Inc., and past Chair-Elect and Board Member of the Collin County Bench Bar Foundation.